North & Downtown Lawrence

 Share.

-4. Howdy!
-This article couldn’t be written any better!
-Looking at this post reminds me of my previous roommate!
-He continually kept preaching about this.
-I’ll send this information to him.
-Pretty sure he’s going to have a very good read.
-I appreciate you for sharing!
+3. Hi there!
+This article could not be written much better!
+Reading through this article reminds me of my previous roommate!
+He always kept talking about this.
+I am going to send this post to him.
+Pretty sure he’s going to have a good read.
+Many thanks for sharing!

 Leave A Reply